kritzcreek/pscid/README.md

 ### Usage

 Your project needs to have been built at least once.
-Then: `pscid` in your projects root folder.
+Then call `pscid` in your projects root folder.

 pscid will show you errors and warnings (one at a time) in whatever file you edit+save.

+### Options
+  - `-p` The port to use.
+Defaults to 4243

 ### Demo